holos-aafc/Holos/H.Content/Documentation/User Guide/User Guide.md

 1. To export farm climate data, click on the “**Export Climate Data**” icon under the “**File**” tab.
 This will open a window where you can see a list of farms that you can export climate data for.
 2. You can **add a description** to each farm or modify the name of the farm by clicking on the appropriate box and modifying its contents.
 3. Click on the **farm**(s) you would like to include and click “**Export**” at the bottom. **The selected farm(s) will appear shaded*.*
-4. After you have selected your farm(s) and have clicked the “**Export**” button, you will be prompted to **choose a location where you would like the file to be created** one of the farms.
+4. After you have selected your farm(s) and have clicked the “**Export**” button, you will be prompted to **choose a location where you would like the file to be created** for one of the farms.
 5. Continue with steps 4-8 from [Exporting Farms](#exporting-farms) for the amount of farms you have selected.